ydahal1/ydahal1/jokes.md

-How do you get a baby alien to sleep?
-You rocket.
+What did the dog say to the two trees?
+Bark bark.

 [
-Fri Sep  5 00:26:46 UTC 2025
+Sat Sep  6 00:25:31 UTC 2025
  ]